syanco/human_mobility_wildlife/README.md

 ## Code Usage

-the code in this repository anticipates the following minimal directory structure to run:
+The code in this repository anticipates the following minimal directory structure to run:

 ```
 /project_root